yugabyte/yugabyte-db/docs/content/v2024.2/explore/ysql-language-features/pg-extensions/extension-pgpartman.md

 - p_type - Either 'native' or 'partman'.

   - native - Use the native partitioning methods that are built into PostgreSQL 10+.
-  - partman - Create a trigger-based partition set (deprecated)
+  - partman - Create a trigger-based partition set (disabled in YugabyteDB)

 - p_interval – The time interval or integer range for each partition.
 For example, daily, hourly, monthly, and so on.
 - p_premake – The number of partitions to create in advance to support new inserts.